Why is materialism keeping you from being happier? Because once you fix your anxiety by buying extra stuff, you enter a dangerous cycle:

 From the moment we are born, it seems that we are conditioned to want and have things.
 Well-meaning parents (and I have been one of them) shower their off spring with toys, clothes, and food, sending the message that “you are special” and “you deserve the best” which is true – we are all special and we do deserve the best, but is our specialness found in things?
 Is our worth determined by what we have?

 This story of materialism comes from Hope Anderson.
 She raises a very good point here, in that materialism is something that we grow up with.
-This is not a bad thing by default but might result in a later issue where our happiness is dependent on a constant tendency to acquire new and better things.

 Her story continues: